exercism/java/exercises/hamming/README.md

 an attempt to calculate it between sequences of different lengths should not work.
 The general handling of this situation (e.g., raising an exception vs returning a special value) may differ between languages.
+Here, we ask that you throw an IllegalArgumentException with the following message "leftStrand and rightStrand must be of equal length.".

 # Tips